collective/collective.developermanual/source/tutorials/buildout/index.rst

 Python environment described in `Why Buildout`_.
 This step also gets the minimum requirements necessary to use the Buildout software itself.
-This step is called bootstrapping and is only necessary the first time a given copy of a given buildout is set up, or if an existing buildout is moved.
+This step is called bootstrapping and is only necessary the first time a given copy of a given buildout is set up, if an existing buildout is moved, or if a different Python installation is used.

 To bootstrap, copy into the buildout directory the `bootstrap.py` script from::